August 1981 Fermanagh and South Tyrone by-election: Background of the constituency

 The constituency, based on the districts of Fermanagh and Dungannon, was created in 1950 and had seen a series of closely fought elections between unionist and Irish nationalist candidates, with several elections being won due to the absence of competing candidates on one side or the other.

 The April by-election was a straight contest between Sands, standing as "Anti-H-Block/Armagh Political Prisoner" and the former Ulster Unionist Party MP and leader Harry West, with no other candidates standing.
-Sands won with a majority of 1446 (with 3280 spoilt ballot papers).
+Sands won with a majority of 1,446 (with 3,280 spoilt ballot papers).

 Candidates in the 1981 by-election

 Following Sands' victory and death shortly afterwards, the British government passed the Representation of the People Act barring prisoners from standing for Parliament.
 As a result, another prisoner on hunger strike could not be nominated.
 Instead Owen Carron, who had served as Sands' agent in the earlier election, was nominated as an "Anti-H-Block Proxy Political Prisoner".

-The Ulster Unionists nominated a new candidate, Ken Maginnis, who had recently retired from the Ulster Defence Regiment with the rank of Major, who was on the liberal wing of the party.
-Maginnis was unusual amongst Ulster Unionist candidates as he had never been a member of the Orange Order.
+The Ulster Unionists nominated a new candidate, Ken Maginnis, who had recently retired from the Ulster Defence Regiment with the rank of Major.
+Maginnis was on the liberal wing of the party, and was unusual amongst Ulster Unionist candidates in that he had never been a member of the Orange Order.

 The new by-election also saw four additional candidates stand.
 Seamus Close stood for the Alliance Party of Northern Ireland even though this was traditionally one of their weakest areas.
 Tom Moore stood for the Workers Party Republican Clubs who were associated with the Official IRA.
 Two fringe candidates also stood: Martin Green on a "General Amnesty" ticket and Simon Hall-Raleigh as "The Peace Lover."